osmphp-archived/osmdocs-docs/preparing-your-computer/02-intellij-idea.md

 1. Create new feature branch in `Git Branches` tool window as described in [Working With Git Branches](#working-with-git-branches).

-2. make some changes and commit
+2. Make some changes and commit them on the feature branch.